Global Change Biology

 Colour Work Agreement

 If you have submitted a manuscript that contains colour figures, it is the policy of the journal for authors to meet the full cost of colour reproduction (please see form for more details).
-Once completed, please return the form (hard copy with original signature) to Sheelagh Rogers via regular mail to the address below:
+The Color Work Agreement Form should be completed in all instances where authors require color, whether in print or online.
+Only the first page should be scanned and returned to the Editorial Office.
+If payment is required, please return the form (hard copy with original signature) via regular mail to the address below:

 OnlineOpen is available to authors of primary research articles who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication via Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 For the full list of terms and conditions, see http://wileyonlinelibrary.com/onlineopen#OnlineOpen_Terms.